 Over-grooming is a stress-related disorder, and can be classified as obsessive compulsive behaviour.
-Self grooming is relaxing to the cat, so it seems quite natural that when the cat becomes stressed it attempts to calm itself down by pursuing a relaxing activity such as grooming.
+During grooming, endorphins (hormones which make your cat happy) are released, making grooming a pleasurable and relaxing pursuit.
+So it seems quite natural that when the cat becomes stressed he attempts to calm himself down by pursuing a relaxing activity such as grooming.

-This behaviour may take the form of excessive licking at the fur or pulling out tufts of fur.
+This behaviour may take the form of excessive licking at the fur, chewing or pulling out tufts of fur.
 The most commonly affected areas are the inside of the thighs, and nearby abdomen and groin.